 State Forest extends to the north, east and west of Bruthen, a delightful Gippsland historic village situated on the Tambo River approximately 300km east of Melbourne.
 Recreation opportunities include a series of walking trails that have recently been developed to the north of Bruthen, the East Gippsland Rail Trail, Fairy Dell and the Little Dick Tower.
 You can enjoy a pleasant day picnicking in town; swim, canoe or fish on the beautiful Tambo River; or visit sites in the surrounding State forest to walk, cycle, horseride or explore.

-Looking for things to do in Fairy Dell Flora Reserve?
-Try these hikes or bushwalks.
+Looking for more walks in or near Fairy Dell Flora Reserve?
+Try these trails with a similar difficulty grade.

 Let someone know